 - Stacy and Clinton are big on appropriateness.
 They often chastise their subjects, saying, “Does this outfit belong in a courtroom?” or “No mom should wear a skirt this short!”
 We see a lot of websites that look a little shady or amateurish — and the company they represent turns out to be a major player in their space.
 If we’re astonished to learn that, you know their visitors aren’t getting an accurate idea of the organization.
 When you get a website makeover, you should make sure that your new design and content show the quality and stature of your company.

 - Stacy and Clinton pay attention to what their victims’ clothes are communicating.
 Sometimes a subject will protest that she likes her style — till Stacy and Clinton ask what kind of guy asks her out or how the people at work react to her clothing.
 A show about personal makeovers may seem to be about vanity, but often the result of the makeover is greater respect from other people and greater self confidence.

 “Victims” is probably the wrong word.
-They might get some harsh insight into what they ought not to wear, but the subjects of the program end up feeling happier with their new looks.
+They might get some harsh insight into what they ought not to wear, but the subjects of the program ended up feeling happier with their new looks.

 The website makeovers we’re doing right now will result in websites that look a lot different from the way they looked when we started.
 We think they’ll also result in websites that represent their owners in a much more positive light.

 Does your website need a makeover?
-Call Julianne at 479.966.9761.
+Call Rosamond at 479.966.9761.
 We’ll be happy to give you a free site analysis.
 We’re more diplomatic than Stacy and Clinton, but the transformations can be impressive.